Covid 19 coronavirus: Govt should consider lifting lockdown early, David Seymour says

 "I think [lifting the lockdown early] should definitely be on the cards," he told Magic Talk.

-"Every day that we are locked down people are losing money, they're losing businesses, they've got mental health issues that are going to arise.
+"Every day that we are locked down people are losing money, they're losing businesses, they've got mental health issues that are going to arise."

-The most important decision in New Zealand right now was when the restrictions will be listed, Seymour said.
+The most important decision in New Zealand right now was when the restrictions will be lifted, Seymour said.

 In March, Seymour called for MPs and public sector bosses to take a temporary 20 per cent pay cut in solidarity with the thousands left out of a job by the Covid-19 crisis.

-Seymour raised the idea while speaking in the House after the Government released its $12b package to bolster health services and soften job losses.
+Seymour raised the idea while speaking in the House after the Government released its $12 billion package to bolster health services and soften job losses.

 "I've never seen MPs look up when I was giving a speech like that, in all of the speeches I've given in Parliament," Seymour told media after his speech.